taty-anna/heating-system-optimisation/README.md

 ## Overview

 This project explores an optimization problem to minimize the energy cost of heating a house.
 The goal is to maintain the indoor temperature within a specified range while considering variable ambient temperatures and electricity costs.
+By using predictive control strategies to optimize heating schedules based on electricity price fluctuations, the model demonstrates a 26.7% reduction in heating costs.
+This enhances energy efficiency, making it valuable for residential applications to reduce energy bills and for commercial buildings to lower operational costs and improve sustainability.

 ## Problem Statement